Mario: Super Mario series

-Mario is the protagonist and title character of the Super Mario series.
+Mario is the protagonist of the Super Mario series.
 Each game varies in its plot, but most of them have the ultimate goal of Mario rescuing Princess Peach after being kidnapped by Bowser.
 Mario explores a variety of locations, titled "worlds", and along the way, he can collect items and defeat enemies.
-Most levels have an end goal, such as stars or flagpoles, that he needs to reach in order to move on to the next.
-The series is divided by fans into two general sets of games: the 2D side-scrolling Super Mario games and the 3D Super Mario games.
+Most levels have an end goal, such as stars or flagpoles, that he needs to reach to move on to the next.
+The series is divided into two general sets of games: the 2D side-scrolling Super Mario games and the 3D open world Super Mario games.